Farouk al-Sharaa: Old guard of the Assad government (1990–2000)

+Under Bashar al-Assad (2000–2011)

-Since Hafez Assad's death in 2000, his son Bashar al-Assad reshuffled his cabinet several times to remove several long-time members.
+After Hafez al-Assad's death in June 2000, his son Bashar al-Assad reshuffled his cabinet several times to remove several long-time members.
 Sharaa, however, remained in office, and became one of the longest-serving foreign ministers in the world.
 It was believed that Sharaa might be forced to resign when, in October 2005, he was accused of misleading international investigators in letters about the investigation of possible Syrian involvement in the assassination of former Lebanese prime minister Rafik Hariri.
 Along with President Bashar al-Assad, Sharaa was interviewed in April 2006 during the course of a UN investigation into the death in February 2005 of former Lebanese Prime Minister Rafik Hariri.

 He finally did leave his post as foreign minister on 11 February 2006, when he became vice president of Syria in charge of foreign affairs.
 This position had been vacant for a year since the departure of Abdul Halim Khaddam.
 Some saw his appointment as vice president as a demotion, since he was expected to have less of a public role in Syrian politics and to lose contact with many diplomats and world leaders.
 The vice president in Syria is generally a ceremonial role.
 However, others believed that Sharaa would now have a greater role in decision-making, since he would be in Syria more often.
 In the event, Sharaa engaged in high-profile foreign travel as vice president, indicating that his role is envisaged as an active one on the international scene.
 He will also become the acting president of Syria if President Assad resigns or dies while Sharaa is still vice president.

 Sharaa met with Pope Benedict XVI in September 2007 to discuss the plight of Iraqi Christian refugees in Syria, the Mideast peace processes, and the role and status of the Church in Syria.
-Sharaa is the chairman of the "national dialogue" committee in Syria.
+After 2011, Sharaa was the chairman of the "national dialogue" committee in Syria.
 In 2000 Sharaa was also appointed to the Ba'ath party’s leadership and his term ended in July 2013.

-Reports of escape
+On 19 July 2014, his term in the Vice President office ended.
+After that, he disappeared from sight for a long period, whether politically or on a personal level, with the emergence of rumors of his defection, only to return and appear in October 2018 with the Syrian poet residing in Tunisia Hadi Daniel.

+Syrian civil war (2011–2024)

+After the outbreak of the Syrian revolution in 2011, Sharaa was seen as a possible replacement for Assad during a transitional period.
+UN–Arab League Joint Special Representative for Syria Kofi Annan's transition plan included Sharaa as a transitional president until elections were held.

-Following his absence at a high-level meeting in July 2012, Sharaa was rumored to either be under house-arrest, or to have fled to Jordan.
-These reports came amidst a wave of fugitives from the Assad government after an increase in violence in the Syrian civil war.
-However, these reports were proven to be false, since Sharaa represented Bashar al-Assad at the funerals of three senior officials assassinated on 18 July 2012 in Damascus.
+Sharaa's absence from a July 2012 meeting between Bashar al-Assad and Annan led to reports he was under house arrest or had fled to Jordan.
+However, Sharaa represented Bashar al-Assad at the funerals of three senior officials assassinated on 18 July 2012 in Damascus.

-In mid-August the spokesperson of the Free Syrian Army announced that Sharaa had fled to Jordan.
-A spokesman for Sharaa denied this report to the Syrian Arab News Agency (SANA).
-On 26 August 2012, Sharaa appeared in public in Syria for a second time, disproving false reports that he had fled to Jordan.